As I previously said, I love rhubarb and I made this Rhubarb Meringue Pie before it comes to the end of the season.

 - Drain the rhubarb in a colander.

-- In your pie dish, evenly pour the almond powder, then the drain rhubarb.
+- In your pie dish, evenly pour the almond powder, then the drained rhubarb.
 Cook for 15 min.

 - Lower your oven to the minimum temperature (mine is 170 F).

 - Beat egg whites with an electric mixer on high speed until foamy.
 Pour 1 tablespoon at a time of sugar, then add vanilla extract without stopping to beat.
 The meringue needs to be stiff and glossy.